November 23, 2025 (1mo ago) — last updated January 1, 2026 (18d ago)

 Common Anti-Patterns and Pitfalls

 Using Clean Architecture poorly can create needless complexity.
-Here are frequent mistakes to avoid.
+Here are common mistakes to avoid.

 Anemic Domain Model